Createcafe3d/Platform-Lifter/lib/PeachDuino/README.md

 void loop(void)
 {
-  peachDuino->process();    //You must call the process method regularly to ensure that all messages are processed. if (peachDuino->waitingForNextLayerHeight)
+  peachDuino->process();    //You must call the process method regularly [see Missed and Damaged Messages] to ensure that all messages are processed. if (peachDuino->waitingForNextLayerHeight)
   {
     digitalWrite(WAITING_PIN, HIGH);